 Virginia almost pulled the rug out from under sweepstakes casinos this year, and it was closer than you’d think.
 Two bills made it all the way to the final round before lawmakers ran out the clock on March 14 without nailing down the wording.
 Nothing can move again until 2027, so the sites we trust still take your Virginia signup in the meantime.

 We’ve got our eyes on this state.
-Our page runs through the sites we trust, what the law actually means for you, and the operators who’ve already pulled the plug.
+Our page runs through the sites we trust, what the actual law looks like, and the operators who’ve already pulled the plug.

 Sweepcasinos Choice